hirux06/hirux06/README.md

-- 🔭 I’m currently working on project - "myGit" - my version of github, replicating its essential functions, straight forward accessing (yeahh, ikr that is hard)
+- 🔭 I’m currently working on project - "myGit" - my version of github, replicating its essential functions, straight forward accessing (yeahh, ikr)
 - 🌱 I’m currently learning Full Stack Development and Machine Learning
 - 👯 I’m looking to collaborate on projects in any tech domain
 - 💬 I'm in for any tech talks or just even a friendly chat 😄 at my handles